ABWeller/TimeTrackerGUI/README.md

 Easy to convert to CSV file for use in Excel

 # issues
-- antivirus can cause problems with writing to .txt file.
+- antivirus can cause problems with writing to or creating the .txt file.
 Disable AV in source folder
 - timer does not count over 24 hours, though no one should be working that long